alyssahernandez/tech-elevator-notes/feb04.md

 Now, we've declared a new interface.
 Because it is an interface, we still have to declare a type.
 In this case, it is type `String`.
 It is no longer a list; it is a different interface.
 With interfaces, we have to declare an object.
 They look very similar, but they obviously have a different interface type and a new interface name (`priorities` here).

+Note the use of `LinkedList`.
+We'll learn more about it later, but for now it's good to know that it's just a class in java that we use to create a queue.

+## Adding Items to a Queue / .offer()

+So, we have our `Queue` declared.
+Now let's add a few items to it.

 ```java
 Queue<String> priorities = new LinkedList<String>();